-It looks like a never ending infringement lawsuits between Gevo Inc. and Butamax Advanced Biofuels LLC on IP rights of bio-isobutanol, a well known biofuel.
+It looks like a never-ending infringement lawsuit between Gevo Inc. and Butamax Advanced Biofuels LLC on IP rights of bio-isobutanol, a well-known biofuel.

 On September 13, 2011, Gevo Inc. was granted two patents by USPTO that involved technologies enabling low-cost, high-yield production of bio-based isobutanol.
 Gevo’s patent 8,017,375 (‘375), “Yeast Organism Producing Isobutanol at a High Yield” focuses on the modification of yeast to produce isobutanol instead of ethanol.
 Patent 8,017,376 (‘376), “Methods of Increasing Dihydroxy Acid Dehydratase Activity to Improve Production of Fuels, Chemicals, and Amino Acids” covers enzymatic steps on isobutanol production from yeast.